 I knew my father was an addict at a young age.
 I still remember the day I found a stash of tiny amber vials with white powder dusted on the inside in the back of his nightstand drawer.
 I couldn’t tell you how old I was or if I really knew at the time what I was looking at.
 But whenever I looked at him all I saw were those vials.
 I always wanted to ask, but never knew how.
-And when I laid in bed at night playing out how the talk might go in my head, it never ended well for me.
+And when I laid in bed at night playing out how the talk might go in my head, it never ended well.
 I loved my father.
-We were so close.
 He was my hero.
 He was everything I wanted to be.
-I didn’t want that to change.
-So, I pushed the vials to the furthest recesses of my brain.
+I didn’t want that to believe otherwise.
+So I pushed the vials to the furthest recesses of my brain.
 It was all denial.
 I tried to forget.
 Tried my hardest.
-To no avail.
+Of course, it never worked.

-I thought Atreus from the newest God of War was lucky.
-Much luckier than me.
-You see, Atreus didn’t know who his father was.
+I thought Atreus from the newest installment of the God of War series was lucky.
+Atreus didn’t know truth of his father’s identity.
 The bearded, pale-white skinned, tattooed man that was Atreus’ father was not from their homeland.
 Though the man that was Atreus’ father loved his mother Faye very much, Atreus and he were never close.
 The man that was Atreus’ father was cold and distant.
 Quick to reprimand.
 Quick to anger.
 Atreus was impulsive and prone to fits of rage.
-Atreus didn’t know that he inherited this from his father.
+Atreus didn’t know that he inherited this trait from his father.
 Atreus didn’t know his father was a Spartan.
 The Ghost of Sparta.
 Kratos.
 The God of War.

 Atreus didn’t know his father was a god.
 I thought mine was.

-There’s a moment in God of War that I go back to every time I think about the game.
-Or my dad.
+There’s a moment in God of War that I go back to every time I think about the game – or my father.
 It wasn’t an epic moment, like the reveal of Jörmungandr, the world-serpent of Norse myth.
 It wasn’t Kratos reclaiming his Blades of Chaos, the signature, god-slaying weapons that defined him in the prior God of War games.
 It wasn’t the adrenaline fueled, bare-knuckled brawl between Kratos and Baldur.
 It was a moment in the first hour of the game where we are introduced to Atreus and the new Kratos.
 A father teaching his son to hunt.

 Fans of the franchise know that even the Kratos we see here is a monumental shift for the character.
 The original God of War games were excellent, but did not have the emotional depth this game has.
 Kratos’ history is told through God of War 1-3, set much before the events of the 2018 God of War.
-Kratos is originally from ancient Greece, where he was a known Spartan warrior; a champion of Ares, the-then god of war.
+Kratos is originally from ancient Greece, where he was a known Spartan warrior; the champion of Ares, the-then reigning god of war.
 For his prowess in battle, Kratos was given the gift of mighty weapons to strike down his foes, called the Blades of Chaos.
-Wielding them granted Kratos immense power, and an implement to channeling his rage into strength that he used to annihilate any who stood before him.
+Wielding them granted Kratos not only immense power, but also an implement to channel his rage into strength that he used to annihilate any who stood before him.
 Kratos’ rage and lust for battle took him and his soldiers to a small city that Ares demanded be decimated.
 After it was routed, Kratos found himself face to face with the slain corpses of his wife and children.
 Their bodies turned to ash and clung to his skin, giving him his ghostly appearance.
 Kratos was suddenly alone in the world, betrayed by his patron and cast away by his peers.
 All he had left was his hatred and vengeance for the god he once served.
-And so, in the span of three games, Kratos systematically eliminates the entirety of the Greek pantheon.
-And much of Greece itself in bloody, gore-filled fashion.
+And so, in the span of three games, Kratos systematically eliminates the entirety of the Greek pantheon – and much of Greece itself in bloody, gore-filled fashion.

-In his original trilogy, Kratos was a man defined by his rage and vengeance.
+In the original trilogy of games, Kratos was a man defined by his rage and singular focus on vengeance.
 These games were well known for their over the top violence and brutality.
 We don’t get to see how Kratos escaped the ruins of Greece and found himself in the lands of the Norse gods, but we know he is a changed man.
 He has rescinded his title as god of war.
-Started a family and tried to live a simple life.
+Started a family and triedhis best to live a simple life.
 As the game begins, Kratos faces the biggest challenge to his god-slaying life: learning how to be a father.
 At the onset of this game, Kratos is experiencing something new: failure.
 A challenge he can’t overcome with the swing of a sword.

-The moment at the end of the clip above is heart-wrenching; where so much is left unsaid between Kratos and Atreus, where Kratos is unable to deal with his own grief or the grief of his son, where he can’t even bring himself to embrace his child.
+The moment at the end of the clip above is heart-wrenching; so much is left unsaid between Kratos and Atreus.
+Players see Kratos unable to deal with his own grief or the grief of his son.
+He can’t even bring himself to embrace his child.
 I watched this scene and felt my heart snap in two.
 I wanted so much for Kratos to talk to his son.
-Be open and honest.
+To be open and honest.
 It made me think of my father.
 It made me think of the vials.
 It made me think about Atreus.
 It made me think about me.
 Why couldn’t Atreus talk to his father?
-Why not tell him how much it hurts to be missing his mother.
+Why not tell him how much it hurts to be without his mother.
 Why couldn’t I talk to my father?

-I kept playing because I hoped at some point both father and son could bridge the gap.
-I didn’t know it at the time but I was looking for affirmation.
+I kept playing because I hoped at some point that the father son duo could bridge the gap.
+I didn’t know it at the time, but I was looking for affirmation.
 I was looking to this digital father and son to reconcile so that I could find hope for reconciliation with my own, very real father.
 Though the road was tumultuous, and there were moments where I thought the pair might never be able to be vulnerable, it does happen.
-In the game’s penultimate moment, the father and son defeat Baldur, a Norse god who has been hunting the pair for the entirety of the game.
+In the game’s penultimate moment, the father and son defeat Baldur, a Norse god who had been hunting the pair for the entirety of the game.
 Here’s that scene:

 As the game ends and Kratos and Atreus spread Faye’s ashes over the lost land of Jötunheim, I didn’t stop to watch the credits roll.
 Instead I wiped the tears from my face and picked up my phone.
 I mustered all of my courage and called my father.
 It was a small conversation.
 If I’m honest, I barely remember it.
 But the next time I saw him, we talked for longer.
 We took a long walk.
-It was our journey to the lost land of Jötunheim.
+It was our own heroic journey of discovery.
 It wasn’t a spectacle or remarkable in any way.
 But it was exactly what I needed.
-Honest and vulnerable.